clmwith/visualgcodeeditor/README.md

 - export to OpenScad (by clipboard)
 - Realtime execution with GRBL

-It use some external library :
+It use some external library (all included in jar releases) :
 - RXTXcomm.jar
 - kabeja-0.4.jar
 - exp4j-0.4.8.jar